Information Technology Program

 Q: Will there be means of charging the device at school?

 A: Personal devices must be fully charged before school each day and run on battery power while at school.
 Due to Work Health and Safety issues, charging of devices cannot be provided by the College.
-We strongly recommend you purchase a device which has a substantial battery life so that it lasts the full school day or a second battery should be purchased.
+We strongly recommend you purchase a device which has a substantial battery life so that it lasts the full school day.

 Q: What happens if my child’s device malfunctions or is broken?